INV3NTisKING/Getting_and_Cleaning_Data_Project/CodeBook.md

 # 4. Appropriately label the data set with descriptive variable names.

-Next was I cleaned up the titles in accordance to our lectures using gsub.
+Next I cleaned up the titles in accordance to our lectures using gsub().
 Also used tolower() to make sure everything was lower cased.

 # 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 To calculate the means of the activities I used the dplyr package.
-This allowed me use group_by() to group the variables with the activities then summarise them cleanly.
+This allowed me use group_by() to group the variables with the activities then summarise them cleanly using summarise_each().

 Lastly write.table() was use to create my "Clean_Mean_Data.txt", minus the row name as they were unnecessary.